Admissions and Attendance

 Applying for a school place in West Sussex

 Schools in West Sussex are categorised as community, voluntary controlled and voluntary aided.
 Community and voluntary controlled schools serve catchment areas.
 Voluntary aided schools serve wider areas.
-Chidham Parochial Primary school is a voluntary controlled school.
+Chidham Parochial Primary school is a voluntary controlled school, our Pupil Admissions Number (PAN) is 30.

 Admissions to community and voluntary controlled schools are the responsibility of the Local Authority and applications must be made through their offices via the internet at: https://www.westsussex.gov.uk/education-children-and-families/schools-and-colleges/school-places/